K.S. Endeavor Explosion Off Nigerian Coast

 “About three days before the accident, the drilling company workers told us they wanted to stop drilling because of the gas pressure,” said a French witness.
 “They spoke with Chevron who told them to carry on.”
 One of the worker's testimonies says that one of the deceased was sure that the rig was going to explode.
 “The blowout occurred on Monday at 5.30 a.m., and if he had not advised as he did that the lifeboats be kept serviced and in functional condition then none of us would have made it out alive,” said an eyewitness of the man’s selfless actions.

-While crew could not stop praising the name of the manager who prepared for the worst, Chevron continues to run away from responsibility.
+While the crew could not stop praising the name of the manager who prepared for the worst, Chevron continues to run away from responsibility.
 One of the testimonies says Chevron flew workers to the oil rig in case the current workers went on strike due to the smoking oil drill.
 “Additional personnel were even brought onboard to get ahead of what was believed to be impending strike action,” remembers one of the crew members.

 When asked about the additional workers, Chevron blamed the strikes occurring at the time.
 Chevron still holds that they were never warned of the impending explosion; they claim that all of the workers could have exercised stop work authority.
 “Our employees and contractor are fully empowered to exercise stop work authority (SWA) when they sense an unsafe work environment,” said Chevron in an email.
 Regardless of the multiple lawsuits brought against Chevron, no one is sure of the exact cause of the explosion.
 It is probable the general public will never know.